 Then wait and capture a few sits, to get him back in the flow of things, before giving another SIT cue.

 When your puppy will sit promptly on cue in your kitchen, start practicing in another room.
 Then another.

 Then try out your cue in front of a family member or familiar friend.

 Practice, practice, practice in places where you know he will succeed, and don’t be in a hurry to ‘test’ him in public places or where there are other dogs around.

 Set your puppy up to succeed, and if he fails, lure him into position so you can reward him, then commit yourself to making it easier for him the next few times

 We’ll look at teaching the stay next time.
 In the meantime, practice your new sit every day, and don’t forget to reward your clever puppy

-Modern methods like capturing and luring are the fastest and most fun way to establish simple behaviours like ‘sit’.
+Modern methods like capturing and luring are the fastest and most fun way to establish simple behaviors like ‘sit’.